Wawira Njiru

-Background and Education
+Early life and education

-She grew up in the town of Ruiru, in Kiambu County, immediately northwest of the capital city of Nairobi.
+Njirū grew up in the town of Rūirū, in Kiambu County, northwest of the capital city of Nairobi.
 She attended local schools for her primary and secondary education.
 In 2010, she was admitted to the University of South Australia, in Adelaide, where she graduated with a Bachelor of Nutrition Science degree.

 Career

-In 2012, while pursuing her undergraduate degree at the University of South Australia, Njiru hosted a Kenyan-themed fundraising dinner where she invited 80 guests, charged them $20 per plate and managed to raise the equivalent of Ksh.
+In 2012, while pursuing her undergraduate degree at the University of South Australia, Njirū hosted a Kenyan-themed fundraising dinner where she invited 80 guests, charged them $20 per plate andraised the equivalent of Ksh.
 126,000.

 With these funds, Food for Education was founded.
-She set-up a makeshift kitchen in Ruiru Primary School whose outreach was to an initial 25 children.
+Njirū set up a makeshift kitchen in Rūirū Primary School whose outreach was to an initial 25 children.
 This was followed by several internet fundraising campaigns.
 Over time, the number of children in the program increased.

-According to Njiru, it costs Ksh30 (approx. US$0.30) to provide a meal to a primary-going school child in Kenya.
+According to Njirū, it costs Ksh30 (approx. US$0.30) to provide a meal to a primary-going school child in Kenya.
 The parents or guardians are asked to contribute KSh15 (approx. US$0.15).
-Food for Education and subsidies from government cater for the remaining cost.
+Food for Education and subsidies from government cover the remaining cost.

-The organisation uses a hub-and-spoke system whereby meals are prepared in central kitchens (hub) and distributed through systematised logistics to schools (spoke).
+The organization uses a hub-and-spoke system whereby meals are prepared in central kitchens (hub) and distributed through systematized logistics to schools (spoke).
 Their technology-centered approach allows parents to pay $0.15/meal via mobile money and primary school students with their NFC smartwatches connected to a virtual wallet allows them to 'tap to eat' in under 5 seconds.

 Awards and recognition

-In 2018, Business Daily Africa, a Kenyan daily named her one of the Top 40 Under 40 Kenyan Women for the year 2018.
+In 2018, Business Daily Africa, a Kenyan daily newspaper, named Njirū one of the "Top 40 Under 40 Kenyan Women" for the year 2018.
 In December 2018, she became the first person to win the Global Citizen Prize for Youth Leadership.
-In 2018, Wawira was also named among the 100 Most Influential Young Kenyans, by Avance Media.
-In October 2021, Ms. Njiru was recognised as the UN Person of the Year.
+In 2018, she was named among the "100 Most Influential Young Kenyans" by Avance Media.
+In October 2021, Njirū was recognized as the UN Person of the Year.

-In 2024, Wawira Njiru received the Skoll award for Social Innovation, from the Skoll Foundation, in an event held in Oxford, England.
-She was awarded, alongside three other organisations.
-Later on in the same year, she received an Icon Award for The World's 50 Best Restaurants, for her positive contributions in the Food Industry.
+In 2024, Njirū received the Skoll Award for Social Innovation, from the Skoll Foundation, in an event held in Oxford, England.
+She was awarded alongside three other organizations.
+Later that year, she received an Icon Award for "The World's 50 Best Restaurants", for her contributions in the food industry.
 She was also an awardee of the 2024 Elevate Prize by the Elevate Prize Foundation.

-Her organisation, Food For Education, was notably awarded the University of Pennsylvania Barry and Marie Lipman Family Prize in 2024.
+Her organization, Food for Education, was awarded the University of Pennsylvania Barry and Marie Lipman Family Prize in 2024.

-In 2025, Wawira Njiru was recognised by CNBC as a Changemaker.
+In 2025, Njirū was recognized by CNBC as a "Changemaker".